 By way of introduction to the piece, Ian mentioned the double-edged sword of Beach's career, namely that after her new husband "required" her to give up a promising concertizing career, she dedicated to herself to composing -- certainly a lovely gift to the musical world from which we may never have benefited had she continued on stage.
 When I told Ian that I had brought to my former piano teacher (who never suggested that I learn a composition by a female composer in the nine months I studied with him), the Waltz from Beach's Children's Album, he knew it and said one of his students plays it, too!

-That a young male pianist like Ian recognized the talent of a female composer in that way, and smilingly told us that he would be in deep trouble had he taken a similar approach to his wife, heartened me.
+That a male pianist recognized the talent of a female composer in that way, and smilingly told us that he would be in deep trouble had he taken a similar approach to his wife, heartened me.
 It seems that starting not too far in distant in the past, some things may gratefully be changing about how accomplished musical women were overlooked.

 If anything might be added to the gentle program, I only wished there had been a post-piece or post-performance short time to ask followup questions that came to me during the performance, or to hear something about Ian's music training and background as well as his personal music choices, preferences, and transmission nuances in his performances.